gabrielpecoraro/Backdoor_Attack_On_Diffusion_Model/README.md

 ## Future Improvements
 - Extend the backdoor attack to the **CIFAR-10 dataset** for real-world image impact analysis.
 - Optimize **hyperparameters** to fine-tune stealth and effectiveness.
 - Resolve **PyTorch/CUDA security issues** to enhance the stability of the attack implementation.
+If someone has an explaination please tell me

 ## Contributors
 - **Gabriel Pecoraro**